-You can find the User Settings at System → User.
+You can find the User Settings at Authentication → User.

 On the User screen you can quick edit some user settings like activating/deactivating and deleting users.

 Users are created in the Webgui and are disabled in the Linux system by default.
-You do need to activate them explicitly with the Sytem Access option in the users setting.
+You do need to activate them explicitly with the System Access option in the users setting.

 Users can be in any number of Groups.

 In order for a user to login to the webgui the System Admin or System User group membership is required.
 Other users can be used for services like OpenVPN or WebVPN.

 Each User can have a set of permissions.
 Permissions can be configured on the User itself or through group memberships.
 Permissions are additive, meaning all permissions from Groups and users are added together to get the set of all permissions for the user.

 Please be careful and consider which permissions each user should have.